 Analysis — Holly's explanation of why this role was rated a strong match.

-With full context in hand, you're ready to make informed decisions about which market specifications belong in your study.
+With full context in hand, you're ready to decide which comparators belong in your study.
 This is where your professional judgment shapes the final dataset.

-If a comparator's data matches its source and the role is a genuine fit, keep it by clicking “toggle on”
+If a comparator's data matches its source and the role is a genuine fit, keep it by toggling it on.

-If a comparator is sourced accurately but doesn't align with your study's scope, you can leave it as is with the “toggle off”
+If a comparator is sourced accurately but doesn't fit your study's scope, toggle it off.
+Toggling off removes the comparator from the market median calculation and from your export.

 Why Validation Matters and Questions to Consider